 - Those accepted after May 15 may be asked for an immediate deposit

-Accepted candidates must review, acknowledge and submit an electronic signature for the Technical Standards and Academic Bulletin.
+Accepted candidates must review, acknowledge and submit an electronic signature for the Offer of Admission, Technical Standards and Academic Bulletin.
 The candidate must also meet all clinical and academic requirements for matriculation, which will be provided in your acceptance letter.